 School is in session from 8:10 a.m. to 3:10 p.m. for pre-kindergarten through 8th grade.
 Students will be allowed in school buildings beginning at 7:50 a.m.
 Parents, please be aware that there is no adult supervision for your children prior to 7:50 a.m. and therefore no student may be dropped off at school before 7:50 a.m.
-Any student arriving after 8:10 a.m. is considered late and must report to the office before going to their homeroom in order to receive a late slip.
+Any student who is not in homeroom by 8:10 a.m. is considered late and must report to the office before going to their homeroom in order to receive a late slip.